Auckland Art Gallery: Buildings

 From 1969 to 1971 the building underwent remodelling and a new wing and sculpture garden were added.
 This was the result of the lavish Philip Edmiston bequest, which had been announced in 1946 and stipulated the building of a new gallery.
 In 1971 the public library was moved to the new Auckland Public Library building by Ewen Wainscott in nearby Lorne Street.

 In the late 2000s, a major extension was mooted, which drew substantial criticism from some quarters due to its cost, design and the fact that land from Albert Park would be required.
 The Gallery closed for the extensive renovations and expansion in late 2007, and re-opened on 3 September 2011.
 During the closure, temporary exhibitions were held at the NEW Gallery on the corner of Wellesley and Lorne Streets.

 In 2008, Council decided to go ahead with the extension, which finished in 2011 for a total of NZ$113 million, of which Auckland City Council contributed just under NZ$50 million.

 The expansion design by Australian architecture firm FJMT in partnership with Auckland-based Archimedia increased exhibition space by 50%, for up to 900 artworks, and provided dedicated education, child and family spaces.
 As part of the upgrade, existing parts of the structure were renovated and restored to its 1916 state – amongst other things ensuring that the 17 different floor levels in the building were reduced to just 6.
 The redevelopment has received 17 architectural and 6 design-related awards, including the World Architecture Festival's 2013 World Building of the Year.

 One of the sealed entrances to the Albert Park tunnels can be found behind the Art Gallery on Wellesley Street.

+E H McCormick Research Library

+The E H McCormick Research Library is a specialist art library located within the Auckland Art Gallery.
+First established based on a collection donated by the Auckland Society of Arts, the library was first established in October 1953 as a reading room within the gallery.
+The library holds approximately 160 archival collections, including records for different galleries in New Zealand and personal papers of artists.
+This includes archives of Jim Allen, Tony Fomison and the Marti Friedlander photographic archive, the latter of which was added to the UNESCO New Zealand Memory of the World Aotearoa New Zealand Ngā Mahara o te Ao register in 2018.